pitfail/pitfail-reports/report1/report1.rst

 =============  ===================================================  =======
 Player         Purchases a security.
 UC-1 Player         Sells a held security.
-UC-2 Player         Joins a leage                                         UC-3 WebPlayer      Queries the value of his or her portfolio.
+UC-2 Player         Joins a league.
+UC-3 WebPlayer      Examine the contrents of their portfolio.
 UC-4 WebPlayer      Examines details of a particular asset.
 UC-5 WebPlayer      Checks league statistics.
+Provide a clear view of     UC-6
+               the leaderboard as well as changes over time.
-UC-6 WebPlayer      Changes some settings regarding their Player          UC-7 WebPlayer      Changes some settings regarding a portfolio/league    UC-8
+WebPlayer      Changes some settings regarding their Player          UC-7 WebPlayer      Changes some settings regarding a portfolio/league    UC-8
                they are a member of.
-TwitterPlayer  Requests to brag about their portfolio.
+TwitterPlayer  Query portfolio value & other details.
 UC-9 TwitterPlayer  Changes his or her current (default) league.
+UC-10
+               The default league is the league which UC-1(Buy) and UC-2(Sell) requests are sent to when a league is not specified in the command string.
-UC-10 Coordinator    Creates a league.
+Coordinator    Creates a league.
 UC-11 Coordinator    Modifies a league's settings.
+A coordinator will      UC-12
+               need to manage a league via changing settings regarding the league.
-UC-12 Coordinator    Add an additional Coordinator to a league.
-UC-13 Coordinator    Delete a league.
-UC-14 Coordinator    Accept or decline requests to join a league.
-UC-15 Coordinator    Invite players to a league.
-UC-16
+Coordinator    Add an additional Coordinator to a league.
+UC-13 Coordinator    Remove a coordinator from the league.
+UC-14 Coordinator    Delete a league.
+UC-15 Coordinator    Accept or decline requests to join a league.
+UC-16 Coordinator    Invite players to a league.
+UC-17
 =============  ===================================================  =======

 Nonfunctional Requirements